-DFPS continues to recognize that diligent recruitment of foster and adoptive homes must generate foster and adoptive families that meet the demographic characteristics of children in care.
-Demographic data of the characteristics of the children needing foster and adoptive homes is available to all staff through the Data Warehouse reports that are updated monthly.
-Current demographic information on children and families is being used to establish recruitment targets and track progress.
-In August 2017, a statewide Foster Care Needs Assessment was published.
-HHS provided forecasting data which, in conjunction with an historical analysis of placement practices, provided an assessment of statewide foster care capacity needs.
-The August 2019 needs assessment is currently in development.
-CPS will use this data to project the locations and types of foster care services needed over the next several years and to help determine an annual procurement schedule.
+A 2021 assessment is currently in development.
+CPS will continue to use this data to project the locations and types of foster care services needed over the next several years and to help determine an annual procurement schedule.
 Using the completed needs assessments and other available data, CPS will develop plans to address the substitute care capacity needs in each region.
 DFPS involves external stakeholders in discussions regarding placements, and their input is included in the development of strategic planning regarding recruitment efforts.
-Stakeholder meetings will be held in all the regions and include, by invitation: the judiciary, political advocates, universities, faith based groups, child welfare advocates, Court Appointed Special Advocates, Child Care Providers and staff.
+Stakeholder meetings will be held in all the regions and include, by invitation: the judiciary, political advocates, universities, faith-based groups, child welfare advocates, Court Appointed Special Advocates, Child Care Providers and staff.
 There will not be a percentage goal established as a result of these findings.

-As of August 2018, the following demographic information was available for youth ages 0-17 in substitute care.
+As of August 2020, the following demographic information was available for youth ages 0-17 in substitute care.